 Instead, your information is just that randomized token & protected from fraud.

-Why is payment tokenization often preferable to encryption?
+Why is tokenization preferable to encryption?

 Companies have used encryption for decades when they want to deliver private messages or when they have to transmit sensitive information in an insecure environment.